-Can you Make Taco Soup in a Slow Cooker or Crockpot?
+Make it in a Slow Cooker or Crockpot

-Yes, absolutely!
+Yes, you can use either!
 I make this taco soup recipe in a large pot on the stove (as it only takes 30 minutes).
 But if you prefer to use a slow cooker or crockpot to “set it and forget it” you could do so.

 For the Freshest Taco Soup

 Taco soup is all about the flavor and spices.
 So I recommend using my homemade taco seasoning for the freshest, most bold flavor.
-It’s the same taco seasoning that can be found on my Taco Stuffed Zucchini Boats.
+It’s the same taco seasoning that can be found on my taco salad and taco stuffed zucchini boats.
 It’s a must-make recipe for any Mexican food lover.
 Hint hint, make a large batch.

 When it comes to toppings, get creative.
 Add some diced avocado, jalapenos and cilantro.
 You could also add a dollop of sour cream or a dollop of my dairy-free cashew sour cream.